nekocari/miniTCG/README.md

 (Because of the DSGVO in Germany you should consider hosting Bootstrap and the FontAwesome iconfont yourself!)

-*Note that this startet as an all german project, so files may still contain some german text elements!
+*Note, that this startet as an all german project, so you might stumble upon some german text elements in the code!
-But the comments are mostly english and the views are being translated as well, with options to add in other languages in the future. *
+But it should be mostly english by now and the views are being translated as well, with options to add in other languages in the future.*

-**The Application is still in development.**

 ---